Washington Monument

 3. Training for managers.
 Making sure your managers understand the rights of employees from a legal standpoint is crucial to avoid potential lawsuits if things go wrong with employees.
 Train managers on how to communicate conflicts with staff as they arise, when to escalate issues they see in the workplace so they can be addressed immediately instead of letting them fester, or even worse, not addressing them at all.
 Finally, educate managers on what defines “retaliation”, so if an employee leaves, managers aren’t doing anything that could put your business at risk.

 All of these are critical to fending off legal and regulatory threats to franchise businesses.
 On the flip side, focusing on strengthening organizational culture and employee satisfaction—at both the corporate and unit level—can help both franchisors and franchisees proactively move the needle on hiring and retention metrics.
-The good news is that employee engagement in the franchise sector is high compared to many other industries, according to data from FBR’s latest Franchising@WORK study of franchise professionals; however, the research also revealed significant areas of concern.
+The good news is that employee engagement in the franchise sector is high compared to many other industries, according to data from FBR’s latest Franchising at Work study of franchise professionals; however, the research also revealed significant areas of concern.
 Conducting regular employee engagement surveys can help you keep a better pulse on your people and quickly identify concerns and trends before they become bigger issues.

 Franchise Business Review has a number of resources that can help: